 AdGreen exists to support the advertising industry’s transition to environmentally sustainable production methods; working in collaboration with trade bodies and other industry organisations to accelerate the adoption of best practice.
-Whether you’ve been directed to our Sustainable Production Agreement by the agency or not, it's here to help you make a commitment to what can be achieved on your shoot, in order to help reduce our industry's impact on the environment.
+Whether you’ve been directed to our Sustainable Production Agreement by the agency or not, it's here to help you make a commitment to what can be achieved on your shoot, and to start a conversation between agency and production company.

 It should be completed as early as possible on every production, ideally during bid stage by the bidding producer so that any additional costs and ideas can factored in.
 This way agencies and production companies can work collaboratively on sustainability from the start, and full buy in from heads of department can also be attained.
 Upon completion, a copy will be sent to the person completing, the production company's head of production, the agency producer, and also to AdGreen, to help us monitor and support what's being pledged by productions.

 NOTES FOR PRODUCTION TEAMS